+Our bodies know that they belong; it is our minds that make our lives so homeless.

+John O'Donohue

-Our bodies know that they belong; it is our minds the hat make our lives so homeless.
-John O'Donohue Meditation is not about trying to get anywhere else exactly where you are and as you are, and for the woment as well.
-This is not so easy, since there is a rightly find fault with if we stay inside our thinking. orld to be exactly as it is in this Jon Kabat-Zinn The more systematically and regularly you practice, the more the power of
+Meditation is not about trying to get anywhere else.
+It is about allowing yourself to be exactly where you are and as you are, and for the world to be exactly as it is in this moment as well.
+This is not so easy, since there is always something that we can rightly find fault with if we stay inside our thinking.